mahendrapaipuri/ceems/website/docs/01-philisophy.md

 For the case of continuous profiling, [Grafana Pyroscope](https://grafana.com/oss/pyroscope/) provides an OSS version of a continuous profiling database, which can be regarded as equivalent to Prometheus for profiling data.
-[Grafana Alloy](https://grafana.com/docs/alloy/latest/) is the agent that runs on all compute nodes like the Prometheus exporter, which in turn sends profiling data to the Pyroscope server.
-The CEEMS stack provides a list of targets (processes) that need continuous profiling to Grafana Alloy.
+CEEMS exporter can gather the profiles of compute units and sends profiling data to the Pyroscope server.

 ### Visualization